Crawley: Local government

 Initially, the district (and then borough) council worked with the Commission for New Towns on many aspects of development; but in 1978 many of the commission's assets, such as housing and parks, were surrendered to the council.
 The authority's boundaries were extended in 1983 to accommodate the Bewbush and Broadfield neighbourhoods.

 United Kingdom government

 Crawley has had its own MP since 1983, and the parliamentary constituency of Crawley shares the same boundaries as the borough.
 Peter Lamb of the Labour Party won the seat at the 2024 general election, replacing Conservative Henry Smith who was MP from 2010 to 2024.
 Previously, Laura Moffatt, a member of the Labour Party, had been the MP for Crawley from 1997 to 2010; she was the Parliamentary private secretary to the Secretary of State for Health, Alan Johnson.
 In the 2005 general election, the winning margin was the slimmest of any UK constituency: Moffatt won by just 37 votes.
-Crawley was previously in the constituencies of Horsham and Crawley (1974–1983) and before that Horsham (to 1918, 1945–1974) and Horsham and Worthing (1918–1945).

 Two immigration detention centres–Brook House and Tinsley House–are situated within the grounds of Gatwick Airport in Crawley.